Random-fuzzy variable: Definition

 An RFV can be seen in the figure.
 The external membership function is the distribution in blue and the internal membership function is the distribution in red.
 Both the membership functions are possibility distributions.
 Both the internal and external membership functions have a unitary value of possibility only in the rectangular part of the RFV.
-So, all three conditions have been satisfied.
+Therefore, all three conditions have been satisfied.

 If there are only systematic errors in the measurement, then the RFV simply becomes a fuzzy variable which consists of just the internal membership function.
 Similarly, if there is no systematic error, then the RFV becomes a fuzzy variable with just the random contributions and therefore, is just the possibility distribution of the random contributions.

 Construction

-A Random-fuzzy variable can be constructed using an Internal possibility distribution(rinternal) and a random possibility distribution(rrandom).
+A random-fuzzy variable can be constructed using an internal possibility distribution (rinternal) and a random possibility distribution (rrandom).

-The random distribution(rrandom)
+The random distribution (rrandom)

 rrandom is the possibility distribution of the random contributions to the uncertainty.
 Any measurement instrument or process suffers from random error contributions due to intrinsic noise or other effects.

-This is completely random in nature and is a normal probability distribution when several random contributions are combined according to the Central limit theorem.
+This is completely random in nature and is a normal probability distribution when several random contributions are combined according to the central limit theorem.

-But, there can also be random contributions from other probability distributions such as a uniform distribution, gamma distribution and so on.
+However, there can also be random contributions from other probability distributions, such as a uniform distribution, gamma distribution and so on.

 The probability distribution can be modeled from the measurement data.
 Then, the probability distribution can be used to model an equivalent possibility distribution using the maximally specific probability-possibility transformation.

 Some common probability distributions and the corresponding possibility distributions can be seen in the figures.

-The internal distribution(rinternal)
+The internal distribution (rinternal)

 rinternal is the internal distribution in the RFV which is the possibility distribution of the systematic contribution to the total uncertainty.
 This distribution can be built based on the information that is available about the measuring instrument and the process.

 The largest possible distribution is the uniform or rectangular possibility distribution.
 This means that every value in the specified interval is equally possible.
 This actually represents the state of total ignorance according to the theory of evidence which means it represents a scenario in which there is maximum lack of information.

 This distribution is used for the systematic error when we have absolutely no idea about the systematic error except that it belongs to a particular interval of values.
 This is quite common in measurements.

-But, in certain cases, it may be known that certain values have a higher or lower degrees of belief than certain other values.
+However, in certain cases, it may be known that certain values have a higher or lower degrees of belief than certain other values.
 In this case, depending on the degrees of belief for the values, an appropriate possibility distribution could be constructed.

-The construction of the external distribution(rexternal) and the RFV
+The construction of the external distribution (rexternal) and the RFV

 After modeling the random and internal possibility distribution, the external membership function, rexternal, of the RFV can be constructed by using the following equation: